Chart Color Schemes

 An assessment of population growth drivers in Malabar - La Perouse reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Malabar - La Perouse's population is around 10,982 as of Aug 2025.
+Based on AreaSearch's analysis, Malabar - La Perouse's population is around 10,982 as of Aug 2025.
 This reflects an increase of 372 people since the 2021 Census, which reported a population of 10,610 people.
 The change is inferred from the estimated resident population of 10,915 from the ABS as of June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,305 persons per square kilometer.
+This level of population equates to a density ratio of 1,305 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Malabar - La Perouse has demonstrated resilient growth patterns with a compound annual growth rate of 0.2%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration during recent periods.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
 Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 1,312 persons to 2041 based on the latest population numbers, recording a gain of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population